3: THE 'LION' MAGAZINE / MEMBERSHIP / MEETINGS

 Notice Meeting dd 22/1/1971

-We had two club meetings monthly; a board meeting and a regular (business) meeting.
-A board meeting was conducted according to a specific agenda and was attended by board members.
-Whilst a regular meeting would be more of a social gathering that was attended by all members.
-The secretary would report matters and decisions that transpired at the board meetings.
-It was then followed by a dinner and club fellowship.
-Very often, we invited guest speakers from the Government Department to talk to us, namely the Royal Malaysian Police, Fire Brigade Department, Ministry of Health and the, Family Planning to name a few.
 Usually, the meetings were held at a hotel.
 At times, Dawood Restaurant was a favoured venue as the Tamil-Muslim cuisine was fantastic!
 There was a year when the club held its meetings on Saturdays in a saloon adjoining the majestic Metropole Hotel.
 As the name implied, the saloon had swinging doors but no air conditioning.
 One can imagine a John Wayne character barging his way into the room for a shot of whiskey with the doors flapping back and forth behind him.
-We also had functions at the Sky Room of Hotel Continental and often, at our members' homes.
+We also had functions at the sky-touching Sky Room of Hotel Continental and, often, at our members' homes that lent warmth and intimacy to our members.

 Our attire for meetings was always formal.
 Formal attire encouraged the members to be serious in attendance and most certainly added an air of ‘prestige’.